TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

 *	**options** is an optional part of the syntax.
 If it is present, then after the keyword **options**, you can specify the allowed options inside parentheses.
 Currently, only one optional parameter, that is **returnDF**, can be specified with the execution.
 For this option, you can provide the name of any actual symbol in the Scala code, which is of type DataFrame.
 Through the **returnDF** option, you can request the system to return the result of the specific dataframe, which got created as the result of the Scala code execution.
 By default, the **exec scala** just returns the output of each interpreted line, which the interpreter prints on the Console after executing each line.

-For more details, refer to the Examples section.
+## How does it work?
+All code from 'exec scala' is executed using the Scala REPL (TODO: Link) on the CDB Lead node.
+When Spark Dataframes are invoked this would automatically result in workload distribution across all the CDB servers.
+The Lead node manages a pool of REPL based interpreters.
+User SQL activity is delegated to one of the interpreters from this pool.
+The pool is lazily created.

+Any connection (JDBC or ODBC) results in the creation of a SnappySession within the CDB cluster.
+And, the session remains associated with the connection until it is closed or dereferenced.

+The first time 'exec scala' is executed, an interpreter from the pool gets associated with the connection.
+This allows the user to manage any adhoc private state on the server side. e.g. any variables, objects or even classes created will be isolated from other users.
+The functioning of the interpreter is ditto the interactive Spark-shell (TODO: Link).
+With one difference.
+As commands are interpreted any output generated will be cached in a buffer.
+And, when the command is done, the cached output will be available in the client side ResultSet object.

 <a id= secureexscala> </a>
 ### Securing the Usage of  exec scala SQL

-The ability to run Scala code directly into a running cluster can affect the health of the cluster.
-This is because there is no check on the type of code that you want to execute in the cluster.
-The submitted Scala code is taken to the lead node and is executed there.
-An erroneous code can bring down the lead node and thereby make the TIBCO ComputeDB cluster unavailable.
-Hence, it becomes essential to secure the use of this functionality.
+The ability to run Scala code directly on a running cluster can be dangerous.
+This is because there are no checks on what code you can run.
+The submitted Scala code is executed on the lead node and has the potential to bring it down.
+It becomes essential to secure the use of this functionality.

 By default, in a secure cluster, only the database owner is allowed to run Scala code through **exec scala** SQL or even through snappy-scala shell.
 The database owner is the user who brings up the TIBCO ComputeDB cluster.
 If different credentials are used for different components of the TIBCO ComputeDB cluster, then the credentials with which the lead node is started becomes the database owner for this purpose.
 Ideally, every node should start with the same superuser credentials.